 Individual Zone Controllers

 Individual zone controllers are generally suited to smaller less complex systems with a typical zone count of 15 or less.
 It involves using individual PID temperature controllers for each temperature control zone required.
 Each controller is individually configured and used to provide a control signal to a solid state relay or similar power switching device.
 Solid state relays (commonly known as SSR’s) are solid state switching devices which normally use back to back thyristors/SCR’s or triacs for switching AC loads.
-Ceramicx normally employ zero cross SSR’s which means the device will only switch on and off at the zero point in the since wave of the ac supply which minimises the initial surge current and helps prevent electromagnetic interference (EMI).
+Ceramicx normally employ zero cross SSR’s which means the device will only switch on and off at the zero point in the sine wave of the ac supply which minimises the initial surge current and helps prevent electromagnetic interference (EMI).
 Another advantage of SSR’s over conventional mechanical relays is that they can perform millions of switching operations with excellent reliability when specified and utilised correctly.

 Centralised PLC Based Control